Wan Azizah, The Woman Changing Malaysia’s Politics

-Dr Wan practised medicine for 14 years, only quitting when her husband became deputy prime minister.
+Dr Wan Azizah practised medicine for 14 years, only quitting when her husband became deputy prime minister in 1993.

 5. A family-oriented leader

-Dr Wan is incredibly family-oriented, ensuring that despite her busy schedule, she never neglects her family.
+She’s incredibly family-oriented, and despite her busy schedule, strives never to neglect her family.

-The 6 children, 9 grandchildren and her parents… Dr Wan makes sure she is there for them whenever they need her.
+With 6 children, 9 grandchildren and her parents in tow, Dr Wan Azizah always makes sure she’s there for them whenever they need her.

 She is also incredibly patient with her grandchildren, using her understanding of psychology to help calm them down when they’re having tantrums.

 Her daughter, Nurul, speaks very highly of her,